-Training Item Bronze Level Silver Level Gold Level

-1. Aims and (15 mins) (30 mins) (30 mins)

-Requirements of - Simple introduction - More detailed - Arouse the

-Expeditions explanation participants' consensus

-Section

-2. Team Spirit and (60 mins) (60 mins) (60 mins)

-Leadership - Function of a team Leader's role and - Development of

-- What is team spirit quality leadership

-3. Equipment (60 mins) (30 mins) (30 mins)

-- Choosing suitable clothing Choosing suitable - Care and maintenance

-and footwear equipment for of equipment

-- Introduction on personal and expedition and - Buying of equipment

-group equipment knowing how to use

-Packing a rucksack and them

-waterproofing the content Keeping the weight

-down

-4. Map Reading (60 mins) (60 mins) (60 mins)

-- Nature of maps Ability to describe a - UTM grid system

-Folding a map and protecting against dirt and damp Direction Scale Measuring distances on a map Marginal information Conventional Signs Grid reference Understanding contours and relief route linking two places using a map Deeper understanding contours and relief - Familiarization of contours and relief 5.
-Use of Compass (60 mins) Parts of a protractor type compass Maintenance of compass Obtaining grid bearings from maps Obtaining magnetic bearings Travelling on a bearing (30 mins)Method of relocationMore exercises on bearings (30 mins) magnetic deviation of a compass Furthers practices on bearings 6.
-Navigation (30 mins) - Setting the map (30 mins) - Using map and (30 mins) - Setting the map

-Locating features marked on the map in the field Identifying features in the field by the map Using the map to determine geographical direction, direction of travel and direction of paths Following a planned route compass to locate position - Method of relocation - Navigation in restricted visibility without compass in the field - Further practice on method of relocation 7.
+Training Item Bronze Level Silver Level Gold Level 1.
+Aims and (15 mins) (30 mins) (30 mins) Requirements of - Simple introduction - More detailed - Arouse the Adventurous explanation participants' consensus Journey Section 2.
+Team Spirit and (60 mins) (60 mins) (60 mins) Leadership - Function of a team Leader's role and - Development of - What is team spirit quality leadership 3.
+Equipment (60 mins) (30 mins) (30 mins) - Choosing suitable clothing - Choosing suitable - Care and maintenance and footwear equipment and of equipment - Introduction on personal and knowing how to use - Buying of equipment group equipment them - Packing a rucksack and Keeping the weight waterproofing the content down 4.
+Map Reading (60 mins) (60 mins) (60 mins) - Nature of maps - Ability to describe a - UTM grid system - Folding a map and protecting route linking two - Familiarization of against dirt and damp Direction Scale Measuring distances on a map Marginal information Conventional Signs Grid reference Understanding contours and relief places using a map - Deeper understanding contours and relief contours and relief 5.
+Use of Compass (60 mins) Parts of a protractor type compass Maintenance of compass Obtaining grid bearings from maps Obtaining magnetic bearings Travelling on a bearing (30 mins)Method of relocationMore exercises on bearings (30 mins)magnetic deviation of a compassFurthers practices on bearings 6.
+Navigation (30 mins) - Setting the map - Locating features marked on (30 mins) - Using map and compass to locate (30 mins) - Setting the map without compass in the the map in the field Identifying features in the field by the map Using the map to determine geographical direction, direction of travel and direction of paths Following a planned route position - Method of relocation - Navigation in restricted visibility field - Further practice on method of relocation 7.
 Campcraft (90 mins) Pitching and striking tents Arrangements for water, cooking, sanitation and refuse disposal Care and cleaning of campsites Youth Hostelling Simple knots and ties (60 mins)Choosing a suitable pitching areaTypes of different tents (30 mins) - Temporary or emergency shelters 8.
-Food and (45 mins) (45 mins) (30 mins) Cooking Menu planning and choice of food Procedures and safety precautions in using Cooking meals under bad weather condition
+Food and Cooking (45 mins)Menu planning and choice of foodChoice of emergency ration (45 mins)Procedures and safety precautions in using different types of (30 mins) - Cooking meals under bad weather condition